robypoteau/flask-template/README.md

 # Flask Template

-Simple flask template for simple web applications.
+Simple flask template for simple web applications with testings functionality.

+Type `make help` to see what options are available to you.